JOIN OUR TEAM! Join our mission!

 😻 Cat Caregiver: Scoop litter, clean various shelter areas, sweep and mop the floors, feed the cats and kittens, provide basic grooming and socializing, and provide much-needed love and attention.

 Physical requirements include standing, bending, reaching, and lifting.
 This is a typical starting role for new volunteers without previous shelter experience.
-Minimum age requirement 18 years.

 😻 Temporary Fostering: Time commitment ranges from 1 to 2 months for adult cats OR 4 to 5 months for pregnant cats/kittens.
 During the fostering commitment, you will need to be able to drive to vet appointments in Oakdale, Roseville, or the east side of St. Paul.
 Foster cats/kittens must have a dedicated room away from other animals in the home.

-As you complete the application, we encourage you to think about what skills you can share, when you are available, and how you’d like to benefit from volunteering your time and talents.
+As you complete the volunteer application, we encourage you to think about what skills you can share, when you are available, and how you’d like to benefit from volunteering your time and talents.
 Your application information will be kept confidential within our organization, and will not be shared for any reason.
-We will review your application and if we have openings that align with your volunteer interests and availablity, we will be in contact with you.
+We will review your application and if we have openings that align with your volunteer interests and availability, we will be in contact with you.

 Our volunteers are our lifeblood – we look forward to welcoming you into our community.